-In particular, the popularity of "natural childbirth" has been greatly influenced by obstetrician-gynecologist Dr. Tadashi Yoshimura.
-He first came to prominence in 2010 with the release of Naomi Kawase's documentary film "Gempin" (stemming from Lao-tzu’s proverb meaning mysterious motherhood), which depicts the "natural childbirth" at Yoshimura Clinic.
-But even before that, Yoshimura had been making headlines for his "natural childbirth" practice at a clinic he opened in Okazaki, Aichi Prefecture.
-Yoshimura himself has published a number of books on "natural childbirth" and has played a major role in spreading the discourse.
+In particular, the popularity of natural childbirth has been greatly influenced by obstetrician-gynecologist Dr. Tadashi Yoshimura.
+He first came to prominence in 2010 with the release of Naomi Kawase’s documentary film Genpin (referring to Lao-tzu’s proverb about mysterious motherhood), which depicts natural childbirth at Yoshimura Clinic.
+Even before that, Yoshimura had been making headlines for his advocacy of natural childbirth at a clinic he opened in Okazaki, Aichi Prefecture.
+Yoshimura himself published several books on natural childbirth and played a key role in spreading this philosophy.

-One of Yoshimura's earliest books was entitled "Childbirth Must Be Natural: An Obstetrician's Proposal for Truth," published in 1992 (Nobunkyo).
-This book is unique in that, compared to many of Yoshimura's works published after the 2000s, it describes in detail his life, his views on medicine, and his reasons for advocating "natural childbirth.
+One of Yoshimura’s earliest books was titled Osan-tte shizen de nakuccha ne: Aru sankai no shinjitsu no teigen (“Childbirth must be natural: An obstetrician’s proposal for truth”; published in 1992 by Nobunkyo).
+This book is unique in that, compared with many of Yoshimura’s works published since the 2000s, it describes in detail his life, his views on medicine, and his reasons for advocating natural childbirth.

-This work also stands as a critique of childbirth in the current situation where birth is under medical control.
-However, the criticism is not from the perspective of a pregnant woman, but from the perspective of a doctor, who denounces the births that have been incorporated into the medical system from the inside, so to speak.
-According to Yoshimura, the many diseases listed in textbooks on obstetrics have caused medical practitioners to fear that many tests and procedures may be required for delivery.
-He argues that this state of modern obstetrics is not unrelated to the increased level of medical intervention in childbirth.
+This work also stands as a critique of current modes of childbirth, which are under medical control.
+Nevertheless, the criticism is not from the perspective of a pregnant woman, but from that of a doctor, who gives an “insider” denunciation of how births have been integrated into the medical system.
+According to Yoshimura, the many disorders listed in textbooks on obstetrics have caused medical practitioners to believe that many tests and procedures might be necessary for delivery.
+He argued that this state of modern obstetrics is not unrelated to the increased level of medical intervention in childbirth.

-Among other things, he notes that the use of painkillers was adjusted to the daytime when it was more convenient for the medical community.
-As a result, he cautions, there was a risk of "disturbing the mother's natural mechanism for safe delivery" (Yoshimura 1992:72).
-Yoshimura also describes the use of perineal incisions and prolonged use of delivery monitoring devices as "dangerous" for pregnant women.
-However, he does not deny medical birth altogether, but takes the position that it is important to assist the pregnant woman and create an environment that facilitates a harmonious "natural childbirth".
+Among other things, Yoshimura noted that painkillers were mainly given in the daytime, when it was more convenient for medical professionals.
+As a result, he cautioned, there was a risk of disturbing the mother’s natural mechanism for safe delivery (1992:72).
+Yoshimura also described the use of perineal incisions and prolonged use of delivery monitoring devices as dangerous for pregnant women.
+Nevertheless, he did not reject medical birth altogether, instead taking the position that it is important to assist the pregnant woman and create an environment that facilitates a harmonious and natural birth.

-Yoshimura's problem with childbirth in modern medicine is the isolation of hospitals from the external "nature".
-He calls attention to the fact that such nature has been lost despite the fact that it was the "tradition of the Japanese people" to have children in a natural environment that allowed them to experience the four seasons.
-He argues that the "destruction of external nature" has led to the "destruction of internal nature" that "destroys the nature of the human mind" and states:
+Yoshimura’s issue with childbirth in modern medicine was hospitals’ detachment from external nature.
+He called attention to the fact that the connection with nature has been lost, even though giving birth in a natural environment that allowed women to experience the four seasons was a Japanese tradition.
+Yoshimura argued that the destruction of “external nature” has led to the destruction of “internal nature,” thereby “destroying the nature of the human mind.”

-It is natural to want the birth to be natural, but strangely enough, with that kind of mental structure, giving birth in a seemingly safe delivery room in a big concrete hospital seems like a good way to give birth to a baby with the benefits of civilization.
-It's horrible.
-But it hasn't been that long since that happened, and as soon as we restore the external environment, the internal environment, the mind of nature, will come back to life (Yoshimura 1992:64).
+It is understandable to want the birth to be natural, but strangely enough, with that kind of mindset, having a baby in an apparently safe delivery room in a large concrete hospital seems like a good way to give birth with all the benefits of civilization.
+It’s horrible.
+But it hasn’t been all that long since this approach began, and as soon as we restore the external environment, then the internal environment, the mind of nature, will come back to life.
+(Yoshimura 1992:64)

-Moreover, Yoshimura says that by restoring such "nature", it is easier to develop a love for children.
+Moreover, Yoshimura said that restoring such “nature” makes it easier to develop a love for children.